"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …here’s your answer:

-You’ll see one of the characters retrieving a key from the pocket of a dead guy (who’s badly beat up) and then carrying the dead body into a professional freezer from where the cold creeps out like a prehistoric fog!
+You’ll see one of the characters stealing a key from the pocket of a dead guy (who’s badly beat up like a truck ran over him) and then… he carries the dead guy into a professional freezer from where the cold creeps out like a prehistoric fog!

 “I was telling you to lose some weight, but you didn’t listen.
 Now I have to break my back!”